 Your resume can reinforce certain characteristics that are important to your MBA candidacy or complement the information in other areas of your application.
 That’s why it makes sense to prioritize your most impressive resume content first.
 So, if you trained a team of 12 and led a department of 20 employees, you want to state the latter first as it shows your leadership experience.

 5. Use the STAR Method

-The STAR method describes a specific situation or event as opposed to a generalized description of your work accomplishments.
+The STAR method describes a specific situation or event instead of a generalized description of your work accomplishments.
 STAR stands for situation, task, action, and result.
-The situation is the who, what, where and when (your job title, company and time served at the company); the task is your assigned role; the action refers to the steps you took to solve or achieve something; the result is the tangible outcome of your actions.
+The situation is the who, what, where, and when (your job title, company, and time served at the company); the task is your assigned role; the action refers to the steps you took to solve or achieve something; the result is the tangible outcome of your actions.
 For instance, you can say ‘led a team of 10 specialists to a timely product launch with 97% customer satisfaction despite a slight change of scope and after a last-minute leadership change.

 6. State accomplishments, not merely responsibilities

-In the STAR method, you almost always have a challenge to overcome.
-If there are none to speak of, you can still talk about the effectiveness or success of your actions.
-For instance, you can say ‘analyzed weekly sales volumes and identified opportunities to increase price points on the West Coast, resulting in a 25 percent margin improvement and $20M in profits,’ or ‘supervised and mentored four junior marketing executives each of whom was promoted to manager (the company promotes 20 percent of the marketing staff each year).’
+In the STAR method, you almost always have the challenge to overcome.
+If there are none to speak of, you can still talk about your actions’ effectiveness or success.
+For instance, you can say ‘analyzed weekly sales volumes and identified opportunities to increase price points on the West Coast, resulting in a 25 percent margin improvement and $20M in profits,’ or ‘supervised and mentored four junior marketing executives, each of whom was promoted to manager (the company promotes 20 percent of the marketing staff each year).’
 This method of communicating accomplishments can help strengthen any resume, whether it’s for MBA admissions or a new job opportunity.
 It is much more effective than merely stating your responsibilities at your previous jobs.

 7. Quantify results with numbers and percentages